yzou235/SBA318-friend-list/README.md

   - View a friend detailed info including address, date of birth, favorite things.
   - Click the button to update this friend's info
-  - Check your memory events with this friend.
-(Edit and Delete function will be developed later)
+  - Check and manage your memory events with this friend. (route with `PATCH` and `DELETE` methods is created in `/routes/event.js`)
-  - Add new memory events for this friend.
-(Will be developed later)
+  - Add new memory events for this friend. (route with `UPDATE` methods is created in `/routes/event.js`)

 - **Event Hub:**